WICG/nav-speculation/same-origin-chrome-origin-trial.md

 The origin trial is scheduled to be available in Chrome 94 through Chrome 98, approximately September 2021 to Februrary 2022.

-The origin trial is only supported on Chrome for Android.
+The origin trial is only supported on **Chrome for Android**.
 However, the feature can be experimented with on any platform by enabling the `"Prerender2"` in `chrome://flags` for local development.

 ## Origin trial registration